 |Royal Canin Veterinary Diet Gastrointestinal Puppy||not rated||G|

 |Royal Canin Veterinary Diet Gastrointestinal Low Fat||not rated||M|

-|Royal Canin Veterinary Diet Gastrointestinal High Energy HE
+|Royal Canin Veterinary Diet Gastrointestinal High Fiber||not rated||M|

-- Royal Canin Veterinary Diet Gastrointestinal Moderate Calorie||not rated||M|
+|Royal Canin Veterinary Diet Gastrointestinal Moderate Calorie||not rated||M|

-Royal Canin Veterinary Diet Gastrointestinal High Energy HE
+Royal Canin Veterinary Diet Gastrointestinal Low Fat

 Dry Dog Food